-There are numerous procedures for pelletization, with two fundamentally competing concepts.5 On the one hand, the use of sugar spheres, which are then coated with the active substance, and on the other, direct pelletization of active substance/excipient mixtures.
+There are numerous procedures for pelletization, with two fundamentally competing concepts.6 On the one hand, the use of sugar spheres, which are then coated with the active substance, and on the other, direct pelletization of active substance/excipient mixtures.
 Figure 1 illustrates these two alternatives.

 In the first option, sugar spheres (also called neutral pellets, nonpareil seeds, microgranules or sugar beads) are produced, preferably using a layered sugar-coating structure.6 The result is sugar spheres with sufficient mechanical stability for further processing.
-The ideally rounded sugar spheres classed in closely graduated particle sizes are then coated with the active substance and sustained release additives.
+The ideally rounded sugar spheres classed in closely graduated particle Figure 1 sizes are then coated with the active substance and sustained release additives.
+The core of the finished pellet contains no active sustained release additives.
 The core of the finished pellet contains no active substance itself so that this solution is used for low-dose substances or substances with a high effect/dose relation.
 But the use of small sugar spheres and corresponding procedures also makes it possible to use this method to produce pellets containing more than 75% active substance.

 In the second concept, pelletization already includes the active substance itself.
-The procedures developed here consist of fluidized bed granulation, rotor granulation, or extrusion followed by spheronization, whereby the initially cylindrical particles are then rounded out in a second step.^{7,9} The advantage of this procedure is that the whole pellet contains the active substance.
+The procedures developed here consist of fluidized bed granulation, rotor granulation, or extrusion followed by spheronization, whereby the initially cylindrical particles are then rounded out in a second step.^{7-9} The advantage of this procedure is that the whole pellet contains the active substance.